Paspalum batianoffii: Regional ecosystem

 The regional ecosystem which species resided in is 8.2.1 with a 28a broad vegetation group (1:1M) code.
 Today there's 900 Hectares remaining as remnant vegetation compared to 1000 hectares prior to land clearing.
 It is classified as "Of concern" under the Queensland Vegetation Management Act 1999.
-The dominant species in this ecoystem is Causarina equisetifolia subsp. incana (Coastal She-oak) creating a low woodland with drawf open shrubland, open scrub, sparse-dense herbland, on foredunes.
+The dominant species in this ecoystem is Casuarina equisetifolia subsp. incana (Coastal She-oak) creating a low woodland with drawf open shrubland, open scrub, sparse-dense herbland, on foredunes.
 Other species commonly associated with this vegetation include: Thespesia populnea, Sophora tomentosa, Pandanus tectorius, Alphitonia excelsa, Geijera salicifolia, and Guilandina bonduc.
 The dominant Coastal She-Oak species is fire sensitive and is readily killed by fire even at low intensities.
 Disturbance by fire, vechiles, livestock, and human foot traffic readily causes erosion and incursion of invasive weeds such as Lantana camara, Melinis repens, Tridax procumbens, Salsola australis, Megathyrsus maximus, Catharanthus roseus, Opuntia stricta, Passiflora suberosa, P. pallida, Cenchrus echinatus, C. ciliaris, and Stachytarpheta jamaicensis.